Common problems when working with address data

 There are some places in the United States that receive such a high volume of mail that the USPS has given them their own ZIP Code.
 For example, the Empire State Building, some university campuses, or other large corporate offices.

-This means that when you use a validation service that uses the USPS database, you won’t get a whole lot of information about those addresses because as long as it has those ZIP Codes, it is mailable, but still might not get where it needs to go.
+This means that when you use a validation service that uses the USPS database, you won’t get a whole lot of information about those addresses because as long as it has those ZIP Codes, it’s mailable, but still might not get where it needs to go.

-There’s a lot more information about this in one of Adam’s previous webinars, Address Data Masterclass.
+There’s more information about this in one of Adam’s previous webinars, Address data masterclass.

-Smarty counteracts this challenge by ensuring that we are informing the user of ,unique ZIP Codes, and we have three unique places to make sure you’re informed.
+Smarty counteracts this challenge by ensuring that we inform the user of unique ZIP Codes, and we have three unique places to make sure you’re informed.

 Semi-valid addresses